Top 10 proven resource allocation tips for project managers

 1. Analyze your project scope

-Before you begin with making a plan of what to assign and to whom, you should do is to understand the scope of the project you’re working on.
+Before you begin with making a plan of what to assign and to whom, you should understand the scope of the project you’re working on.
 Figure out the project type and size, the ultimate goal, budget, duration, etc.

-Knowing about the scope can help you make a decision on what resources will be needed for the project and for what duration, and then you can plan accordingly.
+Understanding the scope can enable you to decide on the resources required for the project and their duration, allowing you to plan accordingly.

 You need to understand your team and its capabilities.
 This will help you assign team members to your project according to their skill levels.
 For example, if a project involves creating a complex website, you may assign only the most experienced web developers in your team to it.